 Taxes Deferred Indefinitely: 1031 Exchanges

 A like-kind exchange can defer capital gains anywhere in a real estate portfolio.
-If a couple buys property for $70,000, sells it for $100,000, and then invests the entire sum in a new property—or in shares of a private equity real estate fund–the transaction is a wash; there’s no taxable gain.
+If a couple buys property for $70,000, sells it for $100,000, and then invests all the proceeds through a 1031 exchange into other real property, the tax on the $30,000 gain is deferred.
 The timeline for a 1031 exchange requires the investor to identify the new asset within 45 days of the original asset’s liquidation, and to invest the proceeds within 180 days.
 However, a caveat exists when property is held in a partnership or an LLC created as a partnership; its individual shareholders cannot use their shares in an exchange because they don’t own the real estate, just shares in the partnership.